CSC210-groupName/web-project-210/README.md

 Our database is a remote serviced mongoDB database.
 Our schema contains a Collection of users, including a unique id for each, a name to address the user by, and depending on method of login, either a username and password for default login, or a google id for login via Google.

+Collections of events for each user are created on first added event for a user, and contain all information supplied by the user for adding events.

 We connected our database to the backend Express server using the mongoose javascript framework.
 Documents are gathered by the backend to return information to the client through the API.

 ### Web API